 DI: Where does the design inspiration for your works come from?
 How do you feed your creativity?
 What are your sources of inspirations?

-ZL : My design inspiration often springs from a blend of everyday experiences, user interactions, and the ongoing exploration of technology.
-Observing how people interact with their environments and tackle daily challenges provides real-world insights that fuel my design thinking.
-This close attention to human behavior helps me to tailor solutions that genuinely enhance user experience and functionality.
-Additionally, travel plays a significant role in broadening my horizons.
-Experiencing different cultures and observing diverse design solutions in use around the world offers invaluable insights that I can adapt and apply to my work.
+HL : Our design inspiration often springs from a blend of everyday experiences, user interactions, and the ongoing exploration of technology.
+Observing how people interact with their environments and tackle daily challenges provides real-world insights that fuel our design thinking.
+This close attention to human behavior helps us to tailor solutions that genuinely enhance user experience and functionality.
+Additionally, travel plays a significant role in broadening our horizons.
+Experiencing different cultures and observing diverse design solutions in use around the world offers invaluable insights that we can adapt and apply to my work.
 These experiences help in maintaining a creative mindset, allowing me to approach design challenges with a fresh perspective and innovative solutions.

 DI: How would you describe your design style?
 What made you explore more this style and what are the main characteristics of your style?
 What's your approach to design?